citrineos/citrineos.github.io/docs/guides/security-profiles.md

     docker restart everest-manager-1

+It will try to connect to CitrineOS using Security Profile 1 on 8082.
+Check for the following logs to confirm that this is the case:

+    # These are the EVerest logs
+    2026-07-30 20:50:36.433999 [INFO] evse_security:E  :: Requesting certificate location: [CSMS] location:"/ext/dist/etc/everest/certs/ca/csms/CSMS_ROOT_CA.pem"
+    2026-07-30 20:50:36.437847 [INFO] ocpp:OCPP201     :: Loading CA csms bundle to verify server certificate: /ext/dist/etc/everest/certs/ca/csms/CSMS_ROOT_CA.pem
+    2026-07-30 20:50:36.839422 [INFO] ocpp:OCPP201     :: LWS connect with info port: [8443] address: [host.docker.internal] path: [/cp001] protocol: [ocpp2.1, ocpp2.0.1] security profile: [2]
+    2026-07-30 20:50:37.159290 [INFO] ocpp:OCPP201     :: OCPP client successfully connected to server with version: ocpp2.0.1

 # Security Profile 3

 Security Profile 3 adds mutual TLS (mTLS) on top of Security Profile 2: the charging station authenticates with its own client certificate instead of a username/password.
-Ensure that CitrineOS is running and your charger is currently connected to Citrine using Security Profile 1, and follow along with [Security Profile 2](#security-profile-2) above.
+Ensure that CitrineOS is running and your charger is currently connected to Citrine using Security Profile 2 following along with [Security Profile 2](#security-profile-2) above.

 **1. Generate or reuse the CSMS certificate chain.**

+If in [step 1 in Security Profile 2](#security-profile-2), you have sent the request with `serverId=2&serverId=3`, then this step, step 2 and step 3 can be skipped.
+Otherwise, you need to follow either option 1 or option 2 below.

-1. To generate new certificate chain same as [step 1 in Security Profile 2](#security-profile-2), but set `serverId` to your security profile 3 websocket server's `id` (the config entry with `securityProfile: 3`, e.g. `serverId=3`).
+1. To generate new different certificate chain, do the same as [step 1 in Security Profile 2](#security-profile-2), but set `serverId` to your security profile 3 websocket server's `id` (the config entry with `securityProfile: 3`, e.g. `serverId=3`).
 2. To reuse the existing certificate chain for server 2, Update your `config.json` (If via docker, it is stored in data folder by default.)